-- Thin mud tubes around the width of a pencil which protects termites from predators and the elements
+- Thin mud tubes about the width of a pencil (these protect subterranean termites from predators and the elements)

-- Sawdust or tiny pellets the size of coffee grounds made of wood that indicate a drywood termite’s excrement
+- Sawdust or tiny pellets the size of coffee grounds made of wood (frass)

 - Tiny holes in wooden surfaces

-- Tiny rattling noises coming from the walls (this is actually the termites tapping their threads to communicate with one another)
+- Tiny rattling noises coming from the walls (this is actually the termites tapping their heads to communicate with one another)

 - Termite mounds

 - Multiple alates crawling around the bathroom or kitchen, in windowsills, or flying around lights